tnlin/tnlin.github.io/_pages/about.md

   <img src="https://tnlin.github.io/images/logo-nctu.png" width="150" hspace="20" vspace="10">
 </p>

 Ting-En (Tony) Lin is a research scientist at [Tongyi Laboratory, Alibaba Group](https://tongyi.aliyun.com/).
-His research focuses on [Natural Language Processing](https://tnlin.github.io/), [Conversational AI](https://tnlin.github.io/), and [Multimodal Understanding](https://tnlin.github.io/).
+His research focuses on [Large Language Model](https://tnlin.github.io/), [Conversational AI](https://tnlin.github.io/), and [Multimodal Understanding](https://tnlin.github.io/).
 He publishes papers and serves as a program committee member for various leading conferences such as ACL/AAAI/ICLR/NeurIPS.
 Tony received his MPhil degree in Computer Science and Technology at Tsinghua University ([THU](https://www.tsinghua.edu.cn/en/)), working with Prof. [Hua Xu](https://thuiar.github.io/), and his bachelor’s degree from Electrical and Computer Engineering at the National Chiao Tung University ([NCTU](https://www.nctu.edu.tw/)).

 ## News
 ### 2025
 <!-- - May.
 2025: Our work **[ChARM: Character-based Act-adaptive Reward Modeling for Advanced Role-Playing Language Agents]** is  on Arxiv.  -->
 - May.
-2025: Our four papers (MMEvol, RPO, OmniCharacter, and SOC) about LLM self-evolution, instruction following, and role-playing language agent are accepted to [ACL 2025](https://2025.aclweb.org/)!@Vienna
+2025: We are excited to announce that our three papers—**[OmniCharacter](https://arxiv.org/abs/2505.20277)**, **[RPO](https://arxiv.org/abs/2505.22172)**, and **[MMEvol](https://arxiv.org/abs/2409.05840)**—, covering a range of topics, including role-playing language agents (RPLA), instruction following (IF), and the self-evolution of large language models (LLM), have been accepted to [ACL 2025](https://2025.aclweb.org/)!@Vienna.

 - Jan.
 2025: We are excited to release **[OpenOmni](https://arxiv.org/abs/2501.04561)**, a state-of-the-art open-source model that achieves zero-shot omnimodal alignment across languages with self-aware emotional speech synthesis.
 Explore the [code](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/OpenOmni) on GitHub, and access the [data](https://huggingface.co/datasets/Tongyi-ConvAI/OpenOmni) and [model](https://huggingface.co/Tongyi-ConvAI/OpenOmni) on Huggingface.

 ### 2024